greasysock/ledhome/README.md

-# ledhome
+# TeaLight
-A python implementation providing several different functions for controlling leds.
+A python led controller